caspergrl/GT-UX-UI-Dec2022-June2023/05-week/01-lesson.md

 > :pushpin: **Important Point:** The goal of this section is to help students understand the importance of communicating their work in a professional environment.
 Presentation is an essential skill in being a great user experience (UX)/user interface (UI) designer.
 This lecture prepares students for today's first learning objective, presenting information to an audience through a prototype.

-### Presenting design work:
+## SLIDES 1-4
+Review

+## SLIDE 5

 Ask, **"Did you know 70% of employed Americans say that presentation skills are critical for career success?"**

 - **TAs**, Slack out the related Forbes article:
 [https://www.forbes.com/sites/carminegallo/2014/09/25/new-survey-70-percent-say-presentation-skills-critical-for-career-success/#4af2bbef8890](https://www.forbes.com/sites/carminegallo/2014/09/25/new-survey-70-percent-say-presentation-skills-critical-for-career-success/#4af2bbef8890)

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer, presenting your work is relevant to the industry because presentation skills are highly sought after for working with clients, stakeholders, and teams.

-> :gem: **Designer Insight:** Share how your presentation skills have been central to your work in design.
+## SLIDE 6
 ### Why UX designers need to learn how to share their work:

 As designers, we’re extremely creative and passionate people who pour our hearts and souls into design solutions.
 But we often lose this passion when we present our concepts to clients.
-Submitting design work incorrectly can create a vacuum for clients to provide misdirected or overly prescriptive feedback, which leads to subpar final work.
+Submitting design work incorrectly can create a vacuum for clients or stakeholders to provide misdirected or overly prescriptive feedback, which leads to subpar final work.
 Proper presenting skills help clients see our point of view and ultimately allow us to put designs out into the world that we’re proud to put our names on.
 Here are some thoughts for students' next presentation.

-- Today we'll work on improving these presentation stories.
+_review slide_

+## SLIDE 7
 ### The benefits of presentation skills:

 - Increases self-confidence